Information & Requirements

 Upon review, the World Trade Center Harrisburg can issue a Certificate of Free Sale for products legally sold in the United States*.
 A Certificate of Free Sale states that the company selling the products has submitted evidence to us that the products listed on the certificate are freely sold in the United States.

-*Please note that if the FDA or the U.S. Department of Agriculture regulates the product you must obtain the certificate from that agency or your state department of agriculture.
+*Please note that if the EPA, FDA or the U.S. Department of Agriculture regulates the product you must obtain the certificate from that agency or your state department of agriculture.

 Requirements for a Certificate of Free Sale